articulate/paperplane/docs/migration-guide.md

 ### New feature

-The `mount` function has gained a new `middleware` option to support request handlers that return ADT's.
+The `mount` function has gained a new `middleware` option to support request handlers that return [Algebraic Data Types](https://github.com/articulate/paperplane/blob/master/docs/getting-started.md#what-are-algebraic-data-types).
 To take advantage of this, register a list of appropriate Redux middleware.

 For more details, see the [`mount` docs](./API.md#mount).